mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * Add "`C` may alias `E`" to all the new updating overloads of the symmetric and Hermitian rank-k and rank-2k functions

+    * Specify that the functions access the new `E` parameter in the same way as the `C` parameter

 # Abstract

 The [linalg] functions `hermitian_rank_1_update`, `symmetric_matrix_rank_k_update`,  `hermitian_matrix_rank_k_update`, `symmetric_matrix_rank_2k_update`, and  `hermitian_matrix_rank_2k_update` currently have behavior inconsistent with their corresponding BLAS (Basic Linear Algebra Subroutines) routines.  (`symmetric_rank_1_update`, `hermitian_rank_2_update`, and `symmetric_rank_2_update` are fine.)
 Also, the behavior of the rank-k and rank-2k updates is inconsistent with that of `matrix_product`, even though in mathematical terms they are special cases of a matrix-matrix product.
 We propose three fixes.